minio/docs/source/operations/concepts/architecture.rst

       With the default parity of ``EC:4``, MinIO shards the object into 4 data and 4 parity blocks, distributing them across the drives in the erasure set.

-MinIO uses a deterministic algorithm to select the erasure set for a given object.
+MinIO uses a deterministic hashing algorithm based on object name and path to select the erasure set for a given object.
    For each unique object namespace ``BUCKET/PREFIX/[PREFIX/...]/OBJECT.EXTENSION``, MinIO always selects the same erasure set for read/write operations.
    MinIO handles all routing within pools and erasure sets, making the select/read/write process entirely transparent to applications.